Jessica Amber

 In this example, I did a search for "dyed hair don't care".
 In this case, the apostrophe was stripped from the stated result, but not replaced with a space.

-Next, let's see what happens if we type in a word that appears in someone's Title text but not their tags.
+Next, let’s see what happens if we type in a word that appears in an artwork’s Title but not their tags.

 So, if you want to maximise your searchability, put the punctuated word in the title of your artwork, and unpunctuated version in your tags.